ElweThor/pyndent/README.md

 | IDLE | 0 MB (included with standard Python install) | 0 MB (part of the core Python installation) | Basic | Has "smart indent" for new lines, which indents after certain keywords or colons.
 It requires manual block indenting/dedenting for existing code using `Tab` and `Shift + Tab` |

 Anyway, despite the advanced capabilities, a truth remains: **no IDE can read your mind**. 🔮
-To be honest: even Pyndent can't... but it gives you a way to <ins>explicitly define your code blocks</ins> so that it later can pre-process your code _without having to "guess the logic"_ (read the mind 🔮), rebuilding the indentation on strong basis.
+To be honest: even Pyndent can't... but it gives you a way to <ins>explicitly define your code blocks</ins> so that it later can pre-process your code _without having to "guess the logic"_ (AKA read the mind 🔮), rebuilding the indentation on strong basis.
 The simplest thing we can tell about it is: **it works**. 🦾

 Pyndent isn't an editor nor an IDE: it relies on your own ones: using a 3.5 GB full fledged suite or just Nano (or Notepad++ like I do) is totally up to you.